River City Motorcycle Challenge Rules

-Division I- (Expert Motor Officer)-
+Division I- (Expert Motor Officer)

-Division II- (Motor Officer)
+Division II- (Advanced Motor Officer)

-Division III- (Retired/Former Motor Officer)
+Division III- (Novice Motor Officer)

 Division IV- (Expert Civilian)

-Division V- (Novice Civilian)
+Division V- (Advanced Civilian)

 Side stands must be in place and operational.
 Competitors may tie or otherwise secure their side stand during the event, but the side stand and the side stand spring must remain in place throughout the event.